Chernowi/RegiSide/api_docs.md

 *   **Endpoint:** `/create_room`
 *   **Method:** `POST`
 *   **Description:** Creates a new game room and automatically adds the creator as a player.
+Can optionally accept a `custom_room_code`.
+If provided and not in use, this code will be used; otherwise, a random code is generated.
 *   **Request Body:**
     ```json
     {
       "player_id": "string (unique ID for the player)",
-      "player_name": "string (display name for the player)"
+      "player_name": "string (display name for the player)",
+      "custom_room_code": "string (optional, desired room code)"
     }
     ```
 *   **Success Response (201 Created):**